53. Skip to content

 Taxa Management 14

-If the taxon is not on GBIF, the administrator may add the new taxon, after which they must assign it to the appropriate Family and indicate the taxonomic rank.
-Note only genus and or species may be added.
+If the taxon is not on GBIF, the administrator may add the new taxon, after which they must assign it to the appropriate Family and indicate the taxonomic rank of the new taxon.
+Taxa at all taxonomic levels may be added, although it is generally genus and/or species that are added.

 Taxa Management 15

-Then edit details of the taxon by following the 36.1.5 Checking and/or changing a taxon’s origin, endemism, conservation status and common name process.
+Then edit details of the taxon by following the 53.1.3 Edit in Admin process.

 This needs to be used with caution.
 If data are associated with the taxon, then you will not be able to delete the taxon.